ai4se4ai-lab/YouTubeRetriver/README.md

 └── package.json            # Project metadata and dependencies
 ```

+## AI Agent Architecture

+The application incorporates a sophisticated multi-agent system:

+1. **Data Analysis Layer (DAL)**
+   - Content Analysis Agent (A21): Processes YouTube data to extract themes and user interests
+   - Knowledge Retrieval Agent (A22): Gathers relevant information to support analysis

+2. **Analogical Reasoning Layer (ARL)**
+   - Analogy Generation Agent (A31): Creates analogies by mapping user interests to complex concepts
+   - Analogy Validation Agent (A32): Evaluates generated analogies for accuracy and relevance
+   - Analogy Refinement Agent (A33): Refines analogies based on validation feedback

+3. **Result Presentation Layer (RPL)**
+   - Explanation Agent (A4): Presents the final analogies in an understandable manner

+4. **Feedback and Learning Layer (FLL)**
+   - User Feedback Agent (A51): Processes user feedback on the presented analogies
+   - Learning Agent (A52): Analyzes feedback to improve future analogy generation

+5. **Control and Coordination Layer (CCL)**
+   - Orchestrator Agent (A6): Manages workflow and coordination among all agents

 ## Prerequisites

 - Node.js (v16 or later)
 - Google Developer account
 - YouTube Data API v3 access
+- OpenAI API key

 ## Setup